I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 Setting your OKRs and Inputs

 If you weren’t aware of what an OKR is, it stands for Objective Key Results.
-They refer to specific metrics that you can track which will in turn influence your high-level goals.
+They refer to specific metrics that you can track which will, in turn, influence your high-level goals.

 In most software startups, many founders follow the AARRR framework for setting and tracking OKRs.
-This stands for Acquisition, Activation, Retention, Revenue and Referral.
+This stands for Acquisition, Activation, Retention, Revenue, and Referral.

 Each of these metrics is important for understanding the behaviors of your customers and of course, the growth potential of your business.

-Take a look at the Acquisition OKRs:
+Take a look at the Acquisition OKRs they identified while growth planning:

 The main metrics that influence acquisition for StartUp Masters is their Organic Traffic goals and their Paid Traffic goals.